 "Data Commons in a Day" will cover how to create a system that provides ingest to analysis, publication, and tiering out to archive.

-We hope that this work will provide other developers with a generic method for a conversion between JSON and AVU.
-We are encouraging others to use the JSON-schema for building dynamic metadata forms and making iRODS more accessible to use with a metadata standard of choice.
+With this work we provide other iRODS developers with a generic method for conversion between JSON and AVUs.
+We are encouraging others to use the conversion method in their deployments.

 The current state of iRODS operations at KTH PDC Center for High Performance Computing is presented with a two-pronged approach.
 Firstly, the status of our national iRODS-based data infrastructure is laid out with respect to both the deployment at KTH PDC as well as our collaboration with our partner center NSC at Linköping University.
 We are currently a distributed operation between two centers, with the possibility of more Swedish HPC centers to join in the future.
 Secondly, our development efforts for an HPC-adjacent iRODS deployment at our center is discussed.
 The focus here is to provide access to several tiers of iRODS storage environments in the high performance computing environments available at our center, in a secure, efficient, low-latency and high-throughput configuration.
 In addition to providing iRODS clients in our compute cluster to enable access to (federated) iRODS grids while using (federated) Kerberos authentication between the administrative domains, we are also collaborating with the iRODS Consortium on the testing of a new iRODS Lustre interface.
 Eventually this would enable us to provide Lustre-backed iRODS resources for storage tiering within the local iRODS grid, for the staging of HPC data into and especially out of the compute filesystem.
 This combined with federated access to several tiers of storage resources and the ability to publish data out of iRODS, possibly in the future referenced by persistent identifiers, gives a working solution for research data lifecycle management.